-The primary function of the Audit Committee is to assist the Trustees in fulfilling their oversight responsibilities by reviewing:
+- The primary function of the Audit Committee is to assist the Trustees in fulfilling their oversight responsibilities by reviewing: - (a) the selection, independence and effectiveness of the external Auditor; - (b) the financial statements and other financial information and reports which will be provided to the Unitholders and others; - (c) the financial reporting process; and - (d) the Trust's internal controls.

-- (a) the selection, independence and effectiveness of the external auditors; - (b) the financial statements and other financial information and reports which will be provided to the Unitholders and others; - (c) the financial reporting process; and - (d) the Trust's internal controls.
+The external Auditor's ultimate responsibility is to the Trustees and the Audit Committee, as representatives of the Unitholders.
+These representatives have the ultimate authority to evaluate and, where appropriate, recommend the replacement of the external Auditor.

-The external auditor's ultimate responsibility is to the Trustees and the Audit Committee, as representatives of the Unitholders.
-These representatives have the ultimate authority to evaluate and, where appropriate, recommend the replacement of the external auditors.
+The Committee shall be given full access to the Trust's records, those of Silver Administrators Ltd. (the

-The Committee shall be given full access to the Trust's records, those of Silver Administrators Ltd. (the "Administrator") and the external auditors as necessary to carry out these responsibilities.
+"Administrator") and the external Auditor as necessary to carry out these responsibilities.

 Although the Audit Committee has the powers and responsibilities set forth in this Charter, the role of the Audit Committee is oversight.
 The members of the Audit Committee are not employees of the Trust or the Administrator.
-It is not the duty of the Audit Committee to conduct audits or to determine that the Trust's financial statements and disclosures are complete and accurate and are in accordance with Canadian generally accepted accounting principles ("Canadian GAAP") and applicable rules and regulations.
+It is not the duty of the Audit Committee to conduct audits or to determine that the Trust's financial statements and disclosures are complete and accurate and are in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and applicable rules and regulations.
 These are the responsibilities of the Senior Executive Officers.
-The external auditor's responsibility is to perform an audit to determine whether the financial statements prepared by the Senior Executive Officers are in all material respects, in accordance with generally accepted accounting principles.
+The external auditor's responsibility is to perform an audit to determine whether the financial statements prepared by the Senior Executive Officers are in all material respects, in accordance with IFRS.